raspberrypilearning/amazing-image-identifier/en/step_5.md

 The `select_file()` function gives users a standard file picker for their operating system, and then returns the path to the file they select.
 --- /collapse ---

-### Adding widgets to your app
+### Add widgets to your app
 The following is a collection of widgets you might want to use in your app.
-Note that you must add the widgets before calling the display() function.
+Note that you must add the widgets before calling the `display()` function.

 --- collapse ---
 ---